webcerebrium/java-binance-api/README.md

 ### Logging Configuration

 Logging configuration can be tuned in `src/main/resources/logback.xml`.
-To learn more, read about [Logback](https://logback.qos.ch/manual/index.html).
+To learn more, you can read about [Logback](https://logback.qos.ch/manual/index.html).

-Logging for requests and and responses is disabled by default
+Logging for requests and responses is disabled by default in the application runner, but enabled in tests.

 ## General Endpoints